Canonical syzygies of smooth curves on toric surfaces: Gorenstein weak Fano toric surfaces

 As for the first implication, note that $\Delta$ is obtained from $\Delta^\text{max}$ by clipping off a number of vertices.
 We show that these vertices can be glued back on, one by one, while preserving the Gorenstein weak Fano property.
 Remark that a vertex can only be clipped off if it is `smooth', meaning that a unimodular transformation takes it to $(0,0)$ with the adjacent edges lining up with the coordinate axes: otherwise $\Delta^{(1)}$ would be affected.
 Up to changing the order of the coordinates, the clipping then necessarily happens along the segment connecting $(0,1)$ and $(a,0)$ for some $a \geq 0$.
 We make a case distinction between three removal types. \begin{itemize} \item Type $1$: none of the adjacent edges was removed completely.
 This means that glueing back the vertex boils down to dropping a ray from the inner normal fan, which preserves the Gorenstein weak Fano property. \item Type $2$: exactly one of the adjacent edges was removed completely.
 Then the situation is among the ones depicted in Figure~\ref{edgeremovedcompletely}.

 One of the primitive generators of the rays of the inner normal fan to $\Delta$ is given by $(1,a)$.

 In the first case, the primitive normal vector to $\tau'$ is of the form $(b,c)$ for some $c < 0$ and $b \geq 1$, where the latter inequality holds because $\tau'$ cannot be horizontal (otherwise $\Delta$ would have an empty interior).
 This means that $(1,0)$ belongs to the polygon spanned by the primitive generators, and therefore it stays reflexive upon replacement of $(1,a)$ by $(1,0)$, i.e., the Gorenstein weak Fano property is preserved when glueing back our vertex.
+(This reasoning shows that in fact $b=1$, because otherwise $(1,0)$ would be contained in the interior of the polygon spanned by the primitive generators, thereby violating that $X_\Delta$ is Gorenstein weak Fano.)

 In the second case we find $(1,0)$ among the primitive generators of the rays of the inner normal fan.
 If $a>2$ then by the Gorenstein weak Fano property all other primitive generators must belong to the triangle shown in Figure~\ref{triangularregion},